Ecotrust/madrona/docs/tutorial_appgen.rst

     * check that your network card is listed in the "Name" field
     * click "OK"

-5. Start the virtual machine and click `Start Using the Madrona VM`
+5. Start the virtual machine and click "Start Using the Madrona VM"

 .. image:: initvm.png